antoine-de/mimirsbrunn/README.md

 Munin is the root index, it's an alias used by the frontend (bragi), it pointing to an index for each dataset/document type.
 So if we have address data for France and Belgium we will have two indexes: "addr_fr" and "addr_be".
 These are also aliases, they point to a dated index, this way we can import data in another index without impacting anyone, then switch the alias to point to the new data.

-This will give us the ability to only a part of the world without any downtime.
+This will give us the ability to only import a part of the world without any downtime.

 During an update the indexes will be (for the previous example say we update addr_dataset1):